 In 1941 Balch began building houses in a forty-acre section of land which was heavily treed and had never been developed.
 The site was from NE 80th to 85th Streets, 30th to 35th Avenues NE.
 When Balch purchased the acreage it still had a log cabin on it.
 That log cabin had been the residence of Mr. Thorpe, a ginseng farmer, and later was used as a Catholic chapel.

 Wedgwood’s neighborhood identity continued to develop in the 1940′s and 1950′s.
-In 1956 the community club established its boundaries from NE 75th to 95th Streets.
+In 1956 the Wedgwood Community Club established its boundaries from NE 75th to 95th Streets.
 In the business communtity two streams of thought diverged on how to spell the neighborhood name: Wedgwood or Wedgewood?
-In 1952 Bud Gagnon’s Wedgewood Pharmacy was at 8501 35th Ave NE, and three years later he built a larger store on the corner of NE 86th Street (later torn down to build the brick bank building.)
+In 1952 Bud Gagnon’s Wedgewood Pharmacy was at 8501 35th Ave NE, and three years later he built a larger store on the corner of NE 86th Street (later torn down to build the brick bank building presently occupied by Wells Fargo.)
 It seemed that Albert Balch’s own real estate people were unsure about it, as newspaper advertisements appeared variously with either spelling.
 The Oneida Gardens apartment complex at 3716 NE 75th Street changed its name and today has kept the spelling Wedgewood Estates.

 Currently most businesses in Wedgwood use the without-E spelling as they know the story of the naming by Albert and Edith Balch, and that the dinnerware company spells it that way.
 The new apartment building which opened July 10, 2012, at 8606 35th Ave NE in Wedgwood was named Jasper because Jasperware is another one of the product lines of the original Wedgwood company in England.